Know Your Options

 Federal rules protect you if you are "bumped" on most flights within the United States and on outbound international flights.
 Passengers who are involuntarily bumped are protected under Federal Aviation Administration guidelines.
 If you volunteer to be bumped, your agreement with the airline that is not regulated and will depend on negotiating at the gate.

 The airline must give you a written statement describing your rights, as well as the airline's boarding priority rules and criteria.
-If the airline is not able to get you to your final destination within one hour of your original arrival time, you may be entitled to a maximum of $400 compensation ($800 compensation on international flights within four hours of your original arrival time).
-The amount depends on the price of the ticket and the length of the delay.
+If the airline is not able to get you to your final destination within one hour of your original arrival time, the airline must pay you an amount equal to 200% of your one-way fare, with a maximum of $650.
 To receive this payment, you must have a confirmed reservation.
 You must also meet the airline's deadlines for ticketing and check-in.
 An airline may offer you a free ticket on a future flight in place of a check, but you have the right to insist on a check.